 Helping your teenager maintain a record of their schedule helps with time management.
 Tell them to write down the deadlines for each assignment.
 Mark them on your phone’s calendar to remind them.
-Various articles on study tips for middle school emphasize on limiting screen time.
+Various articles on study tips for school emphasise on limiting screen time.
 Watching too much television hinders task completion.
 GreatSchools details various methods for schedule management.
 Examples include:

 - To-do lists

 - Desk calendar

 - Homework book

 Setting priorities is one of the effective study skills for all ages.
 Begin by identifying their wants and needs.
 Then, help them explore consequences.
 For example, too much time playing video games can interfere with homework.
 As the child grows, aid them to visualise the big picture.
 That is, what long-term situations are ahead.
 An excellent way to achieve this is through goal-setting.
 Let them arrange their goals by significance.
 As a parent, your role is to guide them to achieve the set objectives.

 Note-taking improves the learner’s understanding of the learning material.
 Also, they are vital when revising for a test or an examination.
 The strategy one uses differs depending on age and learning styles.
 Some children studying find highlighting key points practical.
 Then again, teenagers value writing on the margins of the pages.
 Educators recommend getting kids in the habit of compiling their notes.
 Understood.org highlights various strategies parents can achieve this goal.

 - Direct the youngster to put information from like sources together.